 John 6:35, 51 Then Jesus declared, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty… I am the living bread that came down from heaven.
 Whoever eats this bread will live forever.”

-• Words with eternal significance! — Jesus is the “bread of life.”
+- • Words with eternal significance! — Jesus is the “bread of life.”
+Jesus, our "bread," never runs out.
 And “whoever eats this bread will live forever.”

 Revelation 3:20 Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.

 - • Jesus stands “at the door” and knocks.
 Think of Him as knocking on your door.
 Respond to Jesus.
 He will “come in” and you’ll have close fellowship with Him.
 As He promises, you and He will “eat” together.